aerstudio/Phallanxpress/README.md

 #### Plugin installation

 You must have the json-api plugin installed in your wordpress.
+This plugin is provided with the repository.

 To install it, just copy the folder `json-api` to your `plugins` folder.
 Usually in `wp-content` folder in your wordpress file structure.